pseusys/SeasideVPN/viridian/README.md

    1. Listen to the tunnel interface, read packets from there, encrypt them and send to caerulean from `seaport`.
    2. Listen to `seaport`, decrypt any packets coming from it and sends them through the tunnel interface.
 7. Sleeps until the connection is interrupted.
-8. When the connection should be terminated, both `viridian` processes are stopped and terminated.
+8. When the connection should be terminated, `coordinator` sends disconnection request to caerulean.
+9. Both `viridian` processes are stopped and terminated.
-9. Firewall rules are restored.
+10. Firewall rules are restored.
-10. Tunnel interface is stopped and deleted.
+11. Tunnel interface is stopped and deleted.

 ## Viridian diagram